StraDaMa/Legend-of-Zelda-Phantom-Hourglass-D-Pad-Patch/README.md

 Setting Up Game Files:
 -------------
-Place a copy of Legend of Zelda Phantom Hourglass in the unpack folder and name it "input.nds" and run compile.bat
+Place a copy of Legend of Zelda Phantom Hourglass US/EU in the unpack folder and name it "input.nds" and run compile.bat

 Compatibility
 -------------
-This patch has only been tested with the US release of Phantom Hourglass.
+This patch has only been tested with the US and EU release of Phantom Hourglass.
 Support for other regions hasn't been tested so it may or may not work.